BMIRDS/deepslide/README.md

 ## 1. Train-Val-Test Split:

 Splits the data into a validation and test set.
 Default validation whole-slide images (WSI) per class is 20 and test images per class is 30.
-You can change these numbers by changing the `--val-wsi-per-class` and \
-`--test-wsi-per-class` flags at runtime.
+You can change these numbers by changing the `--val_wsi_per_class` and `--test_wsi_per_class` flags at runtime.
 You can skip this step if you did a custom split (for example, you need to split by patients).

 ```
 python code/1_split.py
 ```

-If you do not want to duplicate the data, append `--keep-orig-copy False` to the above command.
+If you do not want to duplicate the data, append `--keep_orig_copy False` to the above command.

 **Inputs**: `all_wsi`

 **Outputs**: `wsi_train`, `wsi_val`, `wsi_test`, `labels_train.csv`, `labels_val.csv`, `labels_test.csv`

 Note that `all_wsi` must contain subfolders of images labeled by class.
 For instance, if your two classes are `a` and `n`, you must have `a/*.jpg` with the images in class `a` and `n/*.jpg` with images in class `n`.

 ### Example
 ```
-python code/1_split.py --val-wsi-per-class 10 --test-wsi-per-class 20
+python code/1_split.py --val_wsi_per_class 10 --test_wsi_per_class 20
 ```

 ## 2. Data Processing